 Articles for category Public Notices

-The District of Sechelt will be holding a Public Hearing regarding an amendment to District of Sechelt Zoning Bylaw No. 25, 1987 on September 5, 2018 at 6:00pm in the Community Meeting Room at the District of Sechelt.
+The District of Sechelt will be holding two Public Hearings regarding amendments to District of Sechelt Zoning Bylaw No. 25, 1987 on Wednesday, April 17 at 6:00pm in the Community Meeting Room.

 The Sechelt Visitor Information Centre will reopen under the management of Sunshine Coast Tourism (SCT) on April 17, 2019.

 The hours during the month of April will be Wednesday to Sunday 10am to 4pm and closed Monday and Tuesday.
 From May to September the centre will be open seven days a week from 9am to 5pm.